mattjcline/mattjcline.github.io/niseko-recs.md

   - Buddha Bar
   - Wild Bill's
   - Bigfoot Lodge
   - Baddies - a true snowboard bar, it's super fun.
 Sounds silly, but every pro snowboarder that cruises through Niseko stops in here.
-They also have a tattoo parlor in the bar... careful
+They also have a tattoo parlor in the bar... careful.
   - The Bunker
   - The Edge
   - Niseko Taproom